It’s December and there’s a holiday feeling in the air!

 The portal provides an easy-to-use central location for discovering resources, including training videos, webinar recordings, product release notes, ‘How-to’ articles, and more.

 To support customers in transitioning to the portal, Customer Community Manager Susan Gan ran a number of webinars.
 These sessions were well attended and feedback was very positive.
-We’ve included some customer comments below.
+Here are some of the comments we’ve had from customers about the portal.

 “This tool is incredibly helpful.
 Thank you so much for your commitment to developing it and continuing to add to it!
 I will be recommending Oliver even more now that this is in place.”
 (Participant from the UK)